 2.2 Market Analysis Summary

-I think there is a market to capture here, from the points I made earlier about the ever present demand of bespoke clothing.
+Based upon the points made above about the ever-present demand for bespoke clothing, I believe there is a market to capture here.
 It is part of culture in Nigeria that almost every woman from the Southern part of Nigeria buys very large boxes immediately after her wedding.
-This box serves as a repository of traditional clothes that will be acquired going forward. hat demographic is huge, and they are not the only ones that need this service, Traditional fashion is steadily rising in popularity in Nigeria.
+This box serves as a repository of traditional clothes that will be acquired going forward.
+This demographic is huge, and they are not the only ones that need this service, Traditional fashion is steadily rising in popularity in Nigeria.
 This is happening because of the realization that Nigeria’s many problems cannot be resolved by imitating solutions that worked in the west.

 We are not quite there, but it is not out of place to see events that celebrate indigenous achievements.
 This trend has not permeated into every aspect of our socio-economic life, but at least it is happening in the area of arts and culture.
 It is not unusual to find young men who preferred western style clothing in the past to go for traditional attires.
+Explain more.

-The following are some of the reason for using an online platform for tailoring needs.
+The following are some of the reasons for using an online platform for tailoring needs.

 It comes with a Fabric section to pick desired fabric.